 Bass Ale is an authentic Pale Ale, which offers a full flavor that is malty, fruity, and sweet up front.
-These deletable flavors are followed by subtle flavors of earthy and floral hops on the smooth, refreshing finish.
-Additional aromas of spice, nuts, and freshly baked goods, resulting in a complex yet satisfying and thirst-quenching Pale Ale.
+These delectable flavors are followed by subtle flavors of earthy and floral hops on the smooth, refreshing finish.
+Additional aromas of spice, nuts, and freshly baked goods, result in a complex yet satisfying and thirst-quenching Pale Ale.
 Let’s begin our Bass Ale review by looking at the pros and cons.

 Pros and Cons of Bass Ale

 - Delectable flavors of fruit, nuts, and malt upfront

 - Soft notes of hop bitterness and nutty undertones on the refreshing finish

 - Seasoned and well-informed beer drinkers believe that the taste of Bass Ale has changed over the years, particularly the level of hop bitterness.

 What does Bass Ale Taste Like?

 Bass Ale is an easy-drinking and enjoyable Ale.
 Initial aromas of malt and freshly baked banana bread are elegantly complemented by flavors of fresh banana, chestnut, and caramel up front.

 The finish is a slick combination of soft hoppy bitterness and subtle undertones of nutty goodness.
 This full-flavored Ale is still brewed according to the Bass Ale original recipe of 1777.

 Read our full guide on beer types and varieties.